A.D. Isidro Metapán: List of retired numbers

+2 -Retired in 2026 in recognition of defender Milton Molina, who at time of his departure was the longest serving player for Isidro Metapan.
+He played over 500 games and won 8 titles.

 15 – Retired in 2011 in recognition of goalkeeper Álvaro Misael Alfaro.
 Alfaro was a major player for Metapán who suffered a neck injury which forced him to retire from the game.
 In 2011, the number was brought out of retirement and given to back-up goalkeeper.

 18 – Retired in 2011 in recognition of midfielder Nelson Rivera.
 Rivera was shot in the head and died after unknown gunmen attacked the car he was traveling in.
 The number was brought out of retirement in 2012.

 20 – Retired in 2015 in recognition of midfielder Héctor Mejía.
 Mejía was a long serving and major player for Metapán, he participated in all 10 of Metapán title victories.
 He retired as Metapán most decorated and most capped player in their history.